-A better way to represent splines (and easily handled by modern computers) is to define the type of curvature function you want and integrate backwards.
-For example, in civil engineering the three basic shapes are clothoids (whose curvature function is linear), circular arcs (constant curvature) and lines (zero curvature).
-Given these constraints, we can design a spline function that can represent all three: the linear interpolation function.
+A better way to do splines is to start with a curvature function with the properties you want and integrate backwards.
+For example in civil engineering the three basic shapes are classical clothoids (whose curvature function is linear), circular arcs (constant curvature) and lines (zero curvature).
+Since these are all linear functions we can represent all three with a spline whose curvature function is simple linear interpolation:

 Where , are constants and is a point on the curve in parameter space (It’s actually a bit more useful to use a cubic polynomial for curvature, but that’ll come later).